PaizCollin/beehive-webapp/README.md

 The three models used in the application are the `User`, `Apiary`, and `Data` models.

-## User Model
+## `user.model`

-This is a schema definition for a user model in a Node.js/Express application using Mongoose.
-The user schema defines the structure and validation rules for user documents that will be stored in a MongoDB database.
+This is a schema definition for the `user.model` in a Node.js/Express application using Mongoose.
+The `userSchema` defines the structure and validation rules for user documents that will be stored in a MongoDB database.

 ### Schema Description